Post Summary: Things to do in Japan

 See the Lavender Fields of Furano

-Furano is another fantastic little town in Hokkaido that is well known for their lavender fields that appear in the spring and summertime.
-The best time to see the lavender fields is in July when they are in full bloom.
+Furano is a fantastic little town in Hokkaido that is well known for its lavender fields, which appear in the spring and summertime.
+The best time to see the lavender fields is in July, when they are in full bloom.
+Also in the area are the town of Biei, a beautiful blue pond nearby, and the Furano Winery and Cheese Factory.
+The whole area is surrounded by mountains, and if you have your own car, you can easily get out into nature and discover something new.

 Have a beer at the Sapporo Beer Museum

-The museum is located just a few subway stops away from Sapporo city center and is well worth a few hours visit.
-Museum tours are free to the public, or if you speak Japanese you can go on a guided tour for 500 ¥ which includes a beer tasting at the end.
+The museum is located just a few subway stops from Sapporo city center and is well worth a few hours’ visit.
+Museum tours are free to the public, but if you speak Japanese, you can go on a guided tour for 500 ¥, which includes a beer tasting at the end.
+As foreigners, this wasn’t an option for us, but we could read all the signage with English translations and enjoy a tasting flight for 600 ¥ at the end!

 Visit the Sapporo Snow Festival